 Lucy has performed as a soloist in many of London's most prestigious venues including the Wigmore Hall, Cadogan Hall and St John's Smith Square.
 She is a core member of EXAUDI vocal ensemble, with whom she regularly premieres works by living composers, and recently released an award-winning Gesualdo Madrigal CD.
 She is ideally suited to zwischenfach operatic roles, and enjoys performing Mozart opera in particular.
-She also loves performing with early music consorts, most recently Freiburger Barockorchester, Dunedin Consort, English Concert, Solomon’s Knot and the Academy of Ancient Music.
+She also loves performing with early music consorts, and in recent years has enjoyed performing with the Dunedin Consort, Freiburger Barockorchester, English Concert, Solomon’s Knot and the Academy of Ancient Music.

 Staged work includes Hänsel in Humperdinck Hänsel und Gretel, Zerlina Don Giovanni, Annio La Clemenza di Tito, Dorabella Così fan tutte, Meg Page Falstaff, and chorus in Purcell Fairy Queen and King Arthur with the Academy of Ancient Music at the Barbican.
 Contemporary opera appearances include the premiere of Laura Bowler GOLD with Riot Ensemble, Thomas Larcher The Hunting Gun in the Aldeburgh Festival, Pascal Dusapin Passion with Music Theatre Wales, Triptych with ERRATICA at the Print Room, Notting Hill, and David Lang's The Little Match Girl Passion with Cryptic Theatre at King's Place.